nhsuk/sexual-health-information-etl/README.md

 `shis-data.json`

 where `YYYYMMDD` is the current year, month and date, and `VERSION` is the current major version of the ETL as defined in the `package.json`.

-The ETL may also be run locally with `yarn start`.
+**Note:** when run locally inside the docker container the output file will be `dev-shis-data` rather than `shis-data` to prevent the `shis-data.json` file in azure from being overwritten during the development cycle.

 The output JSON will be an array of objects in the format shown in the [Sample SHIS Data](sample-shis-data.json)

-Most of the fields are self explanatory, the three that require further explanation are `id`, `location`, and `venueType`.
+Most of the fields are self-explanatory, the three that require further explanation are `id`, `location`, and `venueType`.

 `id` is only used internally.
 This is the ID retrieved from Serco with the filename prefixed to avoid collisions, i.e. `shis-data-19595086`.